1775 to 1822 (PDF File)

 Jewett seizes a U.S. ship, the Rampart, on the excuse that it had a cargo bound for Spain.

-In March, Captain Guillermo Roberto Mason replaces Jewett as commander of the Heroina.
+Captain Guillermo Roberto Mason replaces Jewett as commander of the Heroina.

 June 6th, the General Knox arrives back in Salem, Massachusetts, with 5000 seal skins, 600 barrels of oil and a copy of Jewett’s circular.